C3driK/Article_api/README.md

 - PrivateSubnet02Block: Specify a CIDR block for private subnet 2.
 The default value provides enough IP addresses for most implementations, but if it doesn't, then you can change it

-7. (Optional) On the Options page, tag your stack resources.
+7. On the Options page, tag your stack resources.
 Choose Next.

 8. On the Review page, choose Create.